makersacademy/chitter-challenge/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want this weekend.

+You need will need to provide your own api key by environment variables called MY_API_KEY and MAILGUN_DOMAIN_NAME